 - 1. Insert each screw and turn until securely in place but not completely tightened. - 2.
 After all screws are properly set in their correct positions, tighten each screw completely.

-Bay 1 can hold a 3.5-inch slim hard disk.
+Bay 1 can hold a 3.5-inch slim drive, such as a diskette or tape drive.

-1. Turn the drive upside down and insert it into the bay.
-Align the screw holes and insert the three screws.
+1. Insert the drive into the bay.
+Align the screw holes and insert the four screws.